Battle of Nanchang: Chinese counterattack and retreat

 Despite losing the city of Nanchang to the Japanese, Chinese forces in Jiangxi continued to make a stand.
-During a period lasting until the end of April some Japanese forces were moved to support operations in other areas (see Battle of Suizao).
+During a period lasting until the end of April some Japanese forces were moved to support operations in other areas (see Battle of Suixian–Zaoyang).
 The Chinese Nationalists saw an opportunity in this weakening of available Japanese manpower, and planned a counterattack to retake the city.
 Their directive was to cut off the Japanese contact and disrupt the enemy from the rear.

 On 21 April, a surprise attack by the forces of the Third and Ninth War Zones began from the north, west, and south of Nanchang.
 It began with the 1st Army Group in the 60th Army Division as well as the 58th Army Division attacking from the North.
 They were later joined by the 74th and 49th Army Groups as they pushed in through Japanese defenses.
 In the south, this sudden offensive quickly broke through the Japanese positions as they advanced towards Nanchang proper.
 After five days of relentless advancement, the 32nd Army Group at the front of the Southern Chinese spearhead reached the outer area of Nanchang.
 Throughout the Chinese attack, the Japanese still retained control over the Xiushui River and continually received supplies and reinforcements throughout the five-day advance of Chinese troops.

 Beginning on 27 April, the Japanese began a counteroffensive against the Chinese push by attacking the southern troops.
 Supported by heavy artillery fire, and air support the Japanese retook several of their strongholds around the city and forced the Chinese divisions to fall back.
 For the following week, progress was at a standstill on both sides as they held their defensive positions.
 Hoping to end the conflict quickly, Chiang Kai-shek ordered the Chinese divisions surrounding Nanchang on 2 May to retake the city by 5 May.

 Following this order, the Chinese launched a new offensive to try to end the conflict over the city, but the continued reinforcements of the Japanese were unable to be pushed back.
 After several days of intense fighting, and heavy casualties for the Chinese army, the Chinese were exhausted and forced to retreat on 9 May.
 Also exhausted from the battle, the Japanese did not pursue the retreating Chinese army.

 Aftermath

-Casualties for the fighting around Nanchang have been reported as 51,328 killed or wounded for the Chinese, and 64,000 for the Japanese.
+Casualties for the fighting around Nanchang were claimed as 51,328 killed or wounded for the Chinese and 24,000 for the Japanese.
 After the fall of Nanchang, the Japanese consolidated their control of Jiangxi and Hunan region.
 The Nationalists however continued to maintain their presence in the area.
 The Japanese momentum were further interrupted by the border clashes with the Soviet Union, which broke out shortly after in the Battles of Khalkhin Gol.